 Why I started money saving

 Then the unthinkable happened… In May 2012 Sharon told me she was pregnant!
 After blaming Sharon for being so careless but being impressed by own potency, it hit home that we were going to struggle as she had to cut down on work yet again.
 Although I joke about Sharon being careless (probably), times became tough the following year and I saw my credit card balance increasing whilst my bank account went the opposite direction.
-There was only one answer to our problems.
-And that was to put the kids into care.
-And it turns out that comment is a lot funnier in your head than when you say it to your wife.
-Seriously though, this was a wake up call for me to go on a one man crusade to cut as many bills as I could – a money saving crusade.
+This was a wake-up call for me to go on a one man crusade to cut as many bills as I could – a money saving crusade.
 I trawled through forums, various sites and spoke to family and friends to collate as much info as possible.
 Eventually, I was able to cut my outgoings from between around £200-£300 each month as well as earning a fair bit extra from surveys and mystery shopping.

 In more recent times I have found myself giving money saving advice to family and friends (wanted or not) on the best deals that I could find.
 Sadly, I quite enjoy the subject so thought I would write a blog and give tips to a wider audience.